qrvey/partner-portal/docs/release-notes/known-issues.md

 * **QV-17894 - Changing of the database connection not reflecting in the existing datasets**: If the user changes a database connection and tries to edit a regular or custom query dataset that’s been created off of that connection, they observe that the dataset shows columns based on the previous connection.

-* **QV-17835 - Poor error reporting when data sync fails**: When the syncnow endpoint fails because of the unsupported character `^` in the data, it correctly returns the lastStatusFailed status, but not sufficient information to diagnose the problem.
+* **QV-17835 - Poor error reporting when data sync fails**: When the `syncnow` endpoint fails because of the unsupported character `^` in the data, it correctly returns the lastStatusFailed status, but not sufficient information to diagnose the problem.

-* **QV-17607 - Orphaned Filters** : Inability to edit a filter when its used column is hidden in the dataset design phase: If a user removes the checkbox that includes a column in visualizations in the dataset design process, all charts that use the column will correctly fail with a “Missing Column” error.
+* **QV-17607 - Orphaned Filters : Inability to edit a filter when its used column is hidden in the dataset design phase**: If a user removes the checkbox that includes a column in visualizations in the dataset design process, all charts that use the column will correctly fail with a “Missing Column” error.
 However, if the column has been used in a filter, it will be rendered useless as it no longer shows the column and it is not editable by users.

 * **QV-17050 - Wrong tooltip on data source name of shared, unioned datasets**: When a user creates a dataset from shared data and the dataset parent has unions, the column tooltip on similar columns displays as “Data source name: Undefined, undefined”.